JanVUlrich/viridianlife/src/content/posts/a-viridian-perspective.md

 There are many individuals or NGOs that are trying to stem the tide and push for changes to reverse some of the most dire trends, but any good news is drowned out by the noise of bad news (or sociel media white noise).
 It is quite easy nowadays to fall into a state of resignation or apathy.
 And why wouldn’t we?
 The problems are countless and truly daunting in their scope.
 Time and time again, any momentum for change falters and peters out when systemic pressures and inertia („the status quo“) pose too much resistance to change.
 All the while existing issues become more urgent and increase in scope.

 Some adopt a vegetarian or vegan lifestyle, others opt for hybrid or fully electric cars.
-Most still continue in their ways  though, isn’t global ecosystems decay something we elected our politicians to deal with?
-We’re pretty wrapped up in our own lives and daily routines to really be able to devote significant energy to contribute or – heaven forbid – start a political movement ourselves.
+Most still continue in their ways though – after all, isn’t global ecosystems decay something we elected our politicians to deal with?
+Most of humanity is in the tight grip of daily routines and necessities of life to really be able to devote significant energy to contribute or – heaven forbid – start a politicalor environmental movement.
 Those who commit fully often do so at significant financial cost or even by risking to [pay](https://taz.de/RWE-klagt-auf-Schadensersatz/!5571106/) the [ultimate](https://www.theguardian.com/environment/2019/aug/05/environmental-activist-murders-double) [price](https://phys.org/news/2018-07-wildlife-rangers-died-duty-year.html).

 ## A rather vexing problem

-If human society as a whole wants to not only just survive, but [thrive](https://www.who.int/topics/millennium_development_goals/about/en/) as a whole, profound and, when viewed from our current perspective, radical changes are necessary.
-This has been true for as long as we knew where our current trajectory will lead us, but [not much](https://scripps.ucsd.edu/programs/keelingcurve/wp-content/plugins/sio-bluemoon/graphs/mlo_full_record.png) has happened so far.
+If human society as a whole wants to not only just survive, but [thrive](https://www.who.int/topics/millennium_development_goals/about/en/), profound and, when viewed from our current perspective, radical changes are necessary.
+This has been true for as long as we knew where our current trajectory will lead us, but [not much](https://bluemoon.ucsd.edu/co2_400/co2_800k_zoom.pdf) has happened so far.

 Citizens in most westernized countries (especially those in the northern hemisphere, of which the author is part of), are far removed from the consequences of their choices.
 Most products, tools and foods that are being consumed today are the result of a complex, opaque, global flow of goods.
 Most aspects of the daily lives of citizens in developed nations could not exist in their current form without globalized trade and human relations.
 Take for example the laptop computer this text has been written and put on the internet with: Aluminium from Australia, rare earth minerals from the Congo, plastics from chemical plants in China, all transformed into individual components in different regions in south-east Asia and finally assembled and packaged in a massive plant somewhere on the southern coast of China.
 All the individual parts in an electronic device might have more miles of travel in it than you could possibly stack up in your lifetime.